 Both the Enhanced 80/20 and CDHP plans offer wellness premium credits whereby employees can reduce their monthly premium by completing wellness activities.
+Wellness activities are described in the plan benefit booklets.
+The Traditional 70/30 Plan offers a wellness credit for those who attest to being tobacco-free or enroll in a tobacco cessation program.
 Wellness premium credits apply only to the employee premium.
-Wellness activities are described in the plan benefit booklets.

-For those working at least 30 hours per week in a permanent or a time-limited position, the State pays the full cost of the premium for employees enrolled in the Traditional 70/30 Plan and most of the cost for those enrolled in the Enhanced 80/20 Plan and the CDHP.
+For those working at least 30 hours per week in a permanent or a time-limited position, the State pays the full cost of the premium for employees enrolled in the Traditional 70/30 Plan for those who attest to being tobacco-free (or enroll in a cessation program) and most of the cost for those enrolled in the Enhanced 80/20 Plan and the CDHP.
 The employee pays the cost to cover dependents under all three plans.